Leadership Studies - 2020-21 Graduate Catalog

 In addition to the online application to the Graduate College and the submission of all official transcripts, applicants must submit the following materials by February 1 before admission to the doctoral program will be considered by the Leadership Studies graduate faculty.
 Only complete applications will be considered.
 Applications completed after February 1 will not be considered for fall admission.

-Scores from the General Aptitude Test of the Graduate Record Examination (GRE) taken within the past five years.
-Post-master’s applicants do not need to submit current GRE scores if they have a graduate GPA of 3.0 or greater and an undergraduate GPA of 2.75 or greater
+- Scores from the General Aptitude Test of the Graduate Record Examination (GRE) taken within the past five years.

 PHASE TWO: Personal Interview